graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ## Features graduating to Stable

 *This is a selection of some of the improvements that are now stable following the v1.35 release.*

-### Comparable resource version semantics

-Kubernetes v1.35 changes the way that clients are allowed to interpret [resource versions](/docs/reference/using-api/api-concepts/#resource-versions).

-Before v1.35, the only supported comparison that clients could make was to check for string equality: if two resource versions were equal, they were the same.
-Clients could also provide a resource version to the API server and ask the control plane to do internal comparisons, such as streaming all events since a particular resource version.

-In v1.35, all in-tree resource versions meet a new stricter definition: the values are a special form of decimal number.
-And, because they can be compared, clients can do their own operations to compare two different resource versions.
-For example, this means that a client reconnecting after a crash can detect when it has lost updates, as distinct from the case where there has been an update but no lost changes in the meantime.

-This change in semantics enables other important use cases such as [storage version migration](/docs/tasks/manage-kubernetes-objects/storage-version-migration/), performance improvements to _informers_ (a client helper concept), and controller reliability.
-All of those cases require knowing whether one resource version is newer than another.

-This work was done as part of [KEP #5504](https://kep.k8s.io/5504) led by SIG API Machinery.

 ### PreferSameNode traffic distribution